-We have audited the accompanying financial statements of the Capital Region Airport Authority, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Capital Region Airport Authority's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the business-type activities and the aggregate remaining fund information of the Capital Region Airport Authority (the Authority), as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Capital Region Airport Authority, as of June 30, 2022, and the changes in financial position, and its cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the business-type activities and the aggregate remaining fund information of the Capital Region Airport Authority, as of June 30, 2024, and the changes in financial position, and its cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.